 - Your key phrase is “getting results”.

-Here is your Golden Circle How pattern that best enables your Why:
+Here is my Golden Circle How pattern that best enables my Why (purpose) :

 - Get a new perspective – Find a different lens to view a situation or opportunity.
 Think about the problem and how you can cast it in a new light.
 Figure out what needs to alter: the situation, the people or the approach.
 Seek advice and ideas from people you admire.
 Believe it’s possible even when you don’t know how.